The Exodus: Narrative

-After this, Yahweh begins inflicting the Plagues of Egypt on the Egyptians for each time that Moses goes to Pharaoh and Pharaoh refuses to release the Israelites.
-Pharaoh's magicians are able to replicate the first plagues, in which Yahweh turns the Nile to blood and produces a plague of frogs, but are unable to reproduce any plagues starting with the third, the plague of gnats.
-After each plague Pharaoh allows the Israelites to worship Yahweh to remove the plague, then refuses to free them.
+After this, Yahweh inflicts a series of Plagues on the Egyptians each time Moses repeats his demand and Pharaoh refuses to release the Israelites.
+Pharaoh's magicians are able to match the first plagues, in which Yahweh turns the Nile to blood and produces a plague of frogs, but they cannot match any plagues starting with the third, the plague of gnats.
+After each plague, Pharaoh asks the Israelites to worship Yahweh to remove the plague, then still refuses to free them.

-Moses is then commanded to fix the first month of Aviv at the head of the Hebrew calendar.
-He instructs the Israelites to take a lamb on the 10th day of the month, slaughter it on the 14th, and daub its blood on their doorposts and lintels, and to observe the Passover meal that night, the night of the full moon.
-In the final plague, Yahweh kills all the firstborn sons of Egypt and the firstborn cattle, but the Israelites, with blood on their doorposts, are spared.
-Yahweh commands that the Israelites observe a festival as "a perpetual ordinance" to remember this event (Exodus 12:14).
+Moses is commanded to fix the first month of Aviv at the head of the Hebrew calendar.
+He instructs the Israelites to take a lamb on the 10th day, and on the 14th day to slaughter it and daub its blood on their doorposts and lintels, and to observe the Passover meal that night, the night of the full moon.
+In the final plague, Yahweh sends an angel to each house to kill the firstborn son and firstborn cattle, but the houses of the Israelites are spared by the blood on their doorposts.
+Yahweh commands the Israelites to commemorate this event in "a perpetual ordinance" (Exodus 12:14).

 Pharaoh finally casts the Israelites out of Egypt after his firstborn son is killed.
 Yahweh leads the Israelites in the form of a pillar of cloud in the day and a pillar of fire at night.
-However, once the Israelites have left, Yahweh "hardens" Pharaoh's heart.
-Pharaoh then changes his mind and pursues the Israelites to the shore of the Red Sea.
-Moses uses his staff to part the Red Sea, and the Israelites cross on dry ground, but the sea closes down on the pursuing Egyptians, drowning them all.
+However, once the Israelites have left, Yahweh "hardens" Pharaoh's heart to change his mind and pursue the Israelites to the shore of the Red Sea.
+Moses uses his staff to part the Red Sea, and the Israelites cross on dry ground, but the sea closes on the pursuing Egyptians, drowning them all.

 The Israelites begin to complain, and Yahweh miraculously provides them with water and food, eventually raining manna down for them to eat.
 The Amalekites attack at Rephidim, but are defeated.
-Jethro (Moses' father-in-law) convinces Moses to appoint judges for the tribes of Israel.
-The Israelites reach the Sinai Desert and Yahweh calls Moses to Mount Sinai, where Yahweh reveals himself to his people and establishes the Ten Commandments and Mosaic covenant: the Israelites are to keep his torah (i.e. law, instruction), and in return he will give them the land of Canaan.
+Jethro, the father-in-law of Moses, convinces him to appoint judges for the tribes of Israel.
+The Israelites reach the Sinai Desert and Yahweh calls Moses to Mount Sinai, where Yahweh reveals himself to his people and establishes the Ten Commandments and Mosaic covenant: the Israelites are to keep his torah (law, instruction), and Yahweh promises them the land of Canaan.

-Yahweh establishes the Aaronic priesthood and various rules for ritual worship, among other laws.
-However, in Moses's absence the Israelites sin against Yahweh by creating the idol of a golden calf, and as retaliation Yahweh has the Levites kill three thousand people (Exodus 32:28), and Yahweh sends a plague on the Israelites.
-The Israelites now accept the covenant, which is reestablished, build a tabernacle for Yahweh, and receive their laws.
+Yahweh establishes the Aaronic priesthood and detailed rules for ritual worship, among other laws.
+However, in Moses's absence the Israelites sin against Yahweh by creating the idol of a golden calf.
+As punishment Yahweh has the Levites kill three thousand of the Israelites (Exodus 32:28), and Yahweh sends a plague on them.
+The Israelites now accept the covenant, which is reestablished; they build a tabernacle for Yahweh, and receive their laws.
 Yahweh commands Moses to take a census of the Israelites and establishes the duties of the Levites.
 Then the Israelites depart from Mount Sinai.